 Fee Fi Fo Fum Meaning

-The term ‘fee fi fo fum’ is a nonsense saying which doesn’t have a meaning, but was used in the fairytale ‘Jack and the beanstalk.’
+The useful idiom ‘fee fi fo fum’ is a nonsense saying which doesn’t have a meaning, but was used in the fairytale ‘Jack and the beanstalk.’

 Origin of this idiom